Looking for simple tips on how to dye pillows? Here’s how I transformed these old pillows into dyed painted leaf pillows for the front porch.

 Maybe I could save them.

-It was super easy.
-I just followed the directions on the bottle and let the dye dissolve in water and washed them.
+- Follow the directions on the bottle and let the dye dissolve in the water.

 And about an hour later they looked like this.

 I wasn’t sure about the color of the dye because it was bright orange on the bottle.
 I used the color Tangerine.

 But instead of bright orange, it turned this absolutely lovely shade of fallmazingness.

 (total aside: you can see the zippers on the back in this photo.
 Aren’t they cute?
 What was I thinking about almost throwing them away?)